Douglas High School (Arizona): Academics

 Total enrollment was 1,480 students in 2017, and the student/teacher ratio was 28:1.

 Sports

 The school's main rival is Bisbee High School.
-"The Copper Pick", as the football series between the schools is known, has been played 140 times, with Douglas leading the series 75-57-8.
+"The Copper Pick", as the football series between the schools is known, has been played 140 times, with Douglas leading the series 75–57–8.

-The Bulldogs won the class 4A football championship in 1946, 1957 (both "mythical" or non-playoff titles), and 1961.
+The Bulldogs won the class 4A football championship in 1957 (both "mythical" or non-playoff titles), and 1961.
+In 1946, they did not win the state championship, in part because they were forced to forfeit several games due to rules violations, but they did almost force a playoff game with Mesa for the title.
 The Bulldogs won the class 4A basketball championship in 1932.

 The Douglas Bulldogs were once home to Kenny Cormier, 2004 Foot Locker Nationals Cross Country Champion.

 The Douglas Bulldogs had two state champions in Track & Field in 2011.
 Melissa Castillo won the girls triple jump, while Alfonso Mejia won the boys 300-intermediate hurdles.